We do not have our own building and therefore have no place for a vegetable garden. Can we still use the method?

-Option 2: You only need 10 square meter for the kitchen garden program, where you can make / place 7 boxes from 1,5 at 1,5 meters.
+Option 2: You only need 10 square meter for the vegetable garden program, where you can place 7 boxes from 1,5 by 1,5 meters.
 That is about 2 parking spaces.
 Often around the (church) building is to find a bed or lawn or a terrace where bins can be placed.
 Perhaps a member of the community who lives nearby wants to make a part of his garden available.
 Perhaps the civilian community can help.
 The kitchen garden project can be realized with creative thinking and good will.

 We do not see it in the beginning to run with the vegetable garden, can we start later?